tobegit3hub/uderlyging-prompt/README.md

 ## How It Works

-It is the simple HTTP server to redirect requests from [openai library](https://github.com/openai/openai-python).
-The user's requests will be fully forwards to OpenAI API server and it helps to records the underlying request data and response data.
+It is the simple HTTP server to redirect requests for [openai library](https://github.com/openai/openai-python).
+The user's requests will be completely forwarded to OpenAI API server and it helps to records the underlying request and response data.

 Here is the sample code of [server.py](./underlying_prompts/server.py).